space-tintin/get-aws-gpu/README.md

 Replace `<region>`, `<ami_id>`, `<instance_type>`, `<subnet_id>`, `<security_group_id>`, and `<instance_id>` with your actual values.

-**Explanation of Command Line Arguments**
+**Command Line Arguments**
-`action`: The action to perform - either 'launch' to launch a new instance, or 'start' to start an existing instance `region`: The AWS region where the action will be performed `--ami`: The AMI ID (required for 'launch' action) `--instance_type`: The instance type (required for 'launch' action) `--subnet`: The subnet ID (required for 'launch' action) `--security_group`: The security group ID (required for 'launch' action) `--instance_id`: The ID of the instance to start (required for 'start' action)
+- `action`: The action to perform - either 'launch' to launch a new instance, or 'start' to start an existing instance
+- `region`: The AWS region where the action will be performed
+- `--ami`: The AMI ID (required for 'launch' action)
+- `--instance_type`: The instance type (required for 'launch' action)
+- `--subnet`: The subnet ID (required for 'launch' action)
+- `--security_group`: The security group ID (required for 'launch' action)
+- `--instance_id`: The ID of the instance to start (required for 'start' action)

 Note: Make sure to setup AWS Credentials before using the script.
 Refer to AWS Documentation for setting up the credentials.

 **License**